cfpb/sentia/softwarediscovery/README.md

 ```
   - Without Fabric

 Put get_installed_software.py on the machine you want to collect the information from.
-The run
+Then run
 ```
 python get_installed_software.py <ip address & port of elasticsearch>
 ```